Microbit-Team-12/editor/public/tutorials/ErrorTute.md

 ```
 When you run the code however, it doesn't seem to be sleeping for the correct amount of time.
 This is a logical error, because although the code is running, it isn't doing what you want it to.

-To figure out the problem, it would be useful to know what the value of `average` should be and what it actuallt is just before the sleep, in order to compare the two.
+To figure out the problem, it would be useful to know what the value of `average` should be and what it actually is just before the sleep, in order to compare the two.
 To do this, you change it to:
 ```py
 x = 3